BlackBoltBeta/Madlibs-app/README.md

 ### Things to improve:

 - At the moment,  every madlib is a separate function.
 So grouping them  and the word selections into an array might help to make the code less verbose.
+- The code is fairly extensive for what it does, and many elements are redundant or repetitive.
+This could have been done in a more nuanced way, but my original idea was beyond my ability.
+Due to this, I have decided to write this project in the most simple and wide way possible to familiarize myself with what everything does and how it works, and to help me learn factoring more naturally and from the ground up.

 ## Technologies and libraries used